thehui87/Learning-Godot/class_resource.md

   *  **`changed`**  **(** **)**

 ###  Description
 Resource is the base class for all resource types.
 Resources are primarily data containers.
 They are reference counted and freed when no longer in use.
-They are also loaded only once from disk, and further attempts to load the resource will return the same reference (all this in contrast to a [[node|Node]], which is not reference counted and can be instanced from disk as many times as desred).
-Resources can be saved externally on disk or bundled into another object, such as a [[node|Node]] or another resource.
+They are also loaded only once from disk, and further attempts to load the resource will return the same reference (all this in contrast to a [Node](class_node), which is not reference counted and can be instanced from disk as many times as desred).
+Resources can be saved externally on disk or bundled into another object, such as a [Node](class_node) or another resource.

 ###  Member Function Description